|

 16. Fill Up You Car With Gas The Night Before

-It will save you time the next morning and stress about finding a gas station.
-You want to hit the road as early as possible, you don’t want any delays for something as silly as filling up with gas!
+It will save you time the next morning and the stress about finding a gas station.
+You don’t want any delays for something as silly as filling up with gas!

 17. Have Road Side Assistance

-If you don’t already have road side assistance get it … NOW!
+If you don’t already have road side assistance, get it … NOW!
 You’re going on a long distance road trip, anything can happen.
-This is like CAA, or sometimes if you’re leasing a car, it automatically comes with it (double check by contacting your dealer).
+You might also be driving in more remote locations, away from family and friends that can easily come help.

 pug standing in the middle-of the road driving in Iceland.
 Grass lines the road, leading until the sky in the distance.
 No one else is in sight.